Deportation of Armenian intellectuals on 24 April 1915: Detention

 The Ottoman Minister of the Interior Talaat Pasha gave the detention order on 24 April 1915.
 The operation commenced at 8 p.m.
 In Constantinople, the action was led by Bedri Bey, the Chief of Police of Constantinople.
 On the night of 24–25 April 1915, in a first wave 235 to 270 Armenian leaders of Constantinople, clergymen, physicians, editors, journalists, lawyers, teachers, politicians, and others were arrested upon an instruction of the Ministry of the Interior.
-The discrepancies in numbers may be explained by the uncertainties of the police as they imprisoned people with similar names.
+Discrepancies in numbers may be explained by the uncertainties of the police as they imprisoned people with similar names.

 There were further deportations from the capital.
 The first task was to identify those imprisoned.
 They were held for one day in a police station (Ottoman Turkish: Emniyeti Umumiye) and the Central Prison.
 A second wave brought the figure to between 500 and 600.

 By the end of August 1915, about 150 Armenians with Russian citizenship were deported from Constantinople to holding centers.
 A few of the detained, including writer Alexander Panossian (1859–1919), were released the same weekend before even being transferred to Anatolia.
 In total, it is estimated that 2,345 Armenian notables were detained and eventually deported, most of whom were not nationalists and did not have any political affiliations.